AdguardTeam/AdguardFilters/CONTRIBUTING.md

   ||example.com/ads/*
   ```

-- If the new rule shares the same domain with an existing group of rules,
-  insert it **within that group** in ascending order by domain name, rather than at the top of the section.
+- If the rule applies to a site for which a rules group exists, insert it **within that group**, rather than at the top of the section.

   ```diff
   !
 Example group